Russia’s New Weapons of Mass Destruction: What Do They Mean for America?

 Contributor, In Homeland Security

-Last week, President Vladimir Putin announced that Russia has produced indomitable weapons of mass destruction.
+Earlier this year, President Vladimir Putin announced that Russia has produced indomitable weapons of mass destruction.
 Putin’s annual speech on March 1 suggested Russia had created new cruise missiles, intercontinental ballistic missiles (ICBMs) and hypersonic missiles, as well as underwater drones.

 Putin also suggested that Russia’s weaponry was so innovative that anti-missile defense systems cannot counter them, not even those of the United States or its Western allies.
 As a superpower and a leader in advanced technology and weaponry, Russia may have created a major challenge for the United States.